banzaicloud/dast-operator/README.md

 > Dynamic application security testing (DAST) is a process of testing an application or software product in an operating state.

 This operator leverages OWASP ZAP to make automated basic web service security testing currently.
-API and Fuzz Testing on the DAST operator roadmap.

 ### The operator current features:
 - Deploy OWASP ZAP proxy defined in custom resource
-- Sacan external URL defined in custom resource
+- Scan external URL defined in custom resource
 - Scan internal services based on its annotations
-- Before deploying ingress, check backend services whether scanned and scan results below defined trershold
+- Before deploying ingress, check backend services whether scanned and scan results are below defined tresholds

 ### On the DAST operator roadmap:
 **Short term small improvements:**